Morphisms for a tree

 Note that these functions assume that there is only one label as in

 the vignette example.
-In data.tree
+In data.tree, it is actually possible

 to have an arbitrary number of labels, although they aren’t displayed by